Walter Willson Cobbett: Free Library of Chamber Music

 The Free Library of Chamber Music, originally financed by Cobbett, was maintained by the Society of Women Musicians until the society disbanded in 1972.

 The Cobbett Medal

 The first recipient of the Cobbett Medal in 1924 was the composer Thomas Dunhill.
 The medal continues to be awarded annually by the Worshipful Company of Musicians (in more recent times known as the Musicians' Company).

 The Cyclopedic Survey

 A modern assessment of Cobbett's Cyclopedic Survey of Chamber Music (from Grove Music Online): "In spite of a highly idiosyncratic editorial style and some inconsistency in the level of coverage between volumes, the Cyclopedic Survey represents an important lexicographical achievement and remains a vital historical document of British attitudes towards chamber music in the inter-war years".

 Cobbett Association

-The Cobbett Association for Chamber Music Research was founded in 1990, named in honour of W. W. Cobbett, with the objective of disseminating information about lesser known chamber music of merit.
+The Cobbett Association for Chamber Music Research was founded in 1990, named in honour of W. W. Cobbett, to disseminate information about lesser-known chamber music of merit.
 The Association ceased operation in 2010.